druxt/druxt.js/docs/README.md

 actionLink: /guide/getting-started
 ---

-> The DruxtJS Entity module provides a Drupal Display Mode powered Entity and Field component system for your NuxtJS application.
+> The DruxtJS Entity module provides a Drupal Display Mode powered Entity and Field component system for your Nuxt.js application.

 ## The DruxtEntity component